2022 Central Visual and Performing Arts High School shooting: Perpetrator

 The perpetrator was identified by authorities as Orlando DeShawn Harris (May 16, 2003 – October 24, 2022), a 19-year-old Black male, of Carondelet, St. Louis.
 Harris had graduated from the school a year prior and had no adult criminal record.
 Harris struggled with mental health issues.
 Harris' family sought mental health treatment for Harris and had at times committed Harris to a mental institution.

 On October 8, 2022, Harris attempted to purchase a weapon from a licensed dealer in St. Charles, Missouri, but was denied because of a failed FBI background check.
 Harris then purchased the AR-15 style rifle used in the shooting from a private individual.
 No law prevented the private sale.

 On October 15, Harris' mother called 9-1-1 to report that Harris had the rifle and requested that police remove the rifle.
 Responding police determined Harris was lawfully allowed to possess the rifle.
 Police confiscated the rifle from Harris and handed it to an adult who was lawfully permitted to carry it.

 Harris left behind a notebook and many handwritten notes.
-In them, he detailed that his plan was to kill at least thirty before committing suicide or being killed by police.
+In one, he detailed that his plan was to kill at least thirty before committing suicide or being killed by police.
+Another contains a list of previous mass shooters with high body counts.
 He also had a list of five people he intended to target, all teachers, although none of his victims were on this list.